Jalobren/SpiralTechExam/README.md

 Architecture:
 - Bank.Domain: Contains all the domain classes.
 - Bank.AppLogic: Is the Business logic layer of the application
 - Bank.Data: Is used to access data.
-This usses Dapper.
+Uses Dapper to connect and query the database.
 - Bank.DbUp: .net core console application.
 Creates the database tables using DbUp.
 - Bank.Api: Is a .net core api application for exposing services.
 - Bank.Web: Is a .net core MVC application for the presentation.